-During this voyage, he would navigate through the Polynesian Islands and make very accurate maps and then become the first European to make contact with the Eastern coast of Australia.
+During this voyage, he would navigate through the Polynesian Islands, make very accurate maps, and then become the first European to make contact with the Eastern coast of Australia.
 He also discovered that New Zealand was not attached to Australia.

 His voyage was delayed seven weeks when his ship ran aground at the Great Barrier Reef.